zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ### Recommended Settings

 Below are **general** configuration recommendations for Linux distributions.
-Individual users may need to tailor these recommendations to their application.
+Individual users may need to tailor these settings for their application.

 For production environments, we recommend the following settings within ```/etc/syscfg.conf```: